DevExpress/devextreme-documentation/concepts/50 React Components/40 Component Configuration Syntax/80 Custom Nested Configuration Components.md

 [important]

-Avoid creating custom nested configuration components that update separately from the parent DevExtreme component.
-If they rely on context or any internal state changes, these updates only apply when the parent re-renders, causing unexpected behavior.
+Avoid creating custom nested configuration components that may update separately from the parent DevExtreme component.

+Usually, React components that rely on high-level React context or whose state can change independently from the parent component can be updated even if a parent component does not re-render.

+In custom nested configuration components, such updates can be applied only after the parent re-renders for the second time, causing unexpected behavior.

 The following code snippet illustrates this problematic approach with pager settings.
 Avoid such implementations.